 “Why does your company exist, beyond making money?”

 Sometimes referred to as a mission statement and a company’s ‘North Star’, this one often comes from your founding story.
 Many businesses are created to solve a market gap, or to disrupt an existing industry.
+You might also have an internal ‘why’ statement, and a public-facing corporate mission statement.

-The statement should be concise (one sentence), inspirational, and directly related to your business goals.
+These statements should be concise (one sentence), inspirational, and directly related to your business goals.

 B. Your Values